sdziallas/comp55/docs/labs/10-Timer.md

 Setup event handlers - ```ActionListener``` and ```actionPerformed``` - in the appropriate class

-Any class that would like to be responsible party for handling the alarm must implement the ```ActionListener``` interface.
+Any class that would like to be responsible for handling the alarm must implement the ```ActionListener``` interface.
 The ```ActionListener``` interface has just one method: